Parabeac/parabeac_core/README.md

 Parabeac_core has support for global theming in the form of:
  - **TextStyles**
  - **Colors**
- - **ColorSchemes**
+ - **Themes**

 If present, parabeac_core will export three files containing the detected styles ready for internal and external use.

-For more information on how to set up Global Styles in your Figma file, read the following [Global Styling Docs](http://bit.ly/3ZFB6Ix).
+For more information on how to convert global styles with parabeac_core read the [project type flag](#project-type-optional---project-type) section.
+For more information about TextStyles, ColorStyles, and Themes, see our [documentation on Themes](https://bit.ly/3ZFB6Ix).

 ### Internal Use